wittler-github/A_MD_Analysis_of_Insulin/README.md

 ### Financial or collaboration support

 This doctoral study was supported by a 3.5 year scholarship from La Trobe (LTUPRS, LTUFRS) and my supervisor made very benevolent support and giving of his time throughout the many years to complete this thesis.
-This financial support from La Trobe administration and my supervisor and everyone else who has contributed, I am utmost grateful for.
+This financial support from La Trobe administration and my supervisor and everyone else who has contributed, I am very much grateful for.

 However the economical aspect for final completion, further article-writing, continuation and development of this research here at Github, has been out of my personal funds.
 If anyone feels compelled to help economically, co-author or support in any other way, that would be appreciated, please contact me if so.
-In general, I am a believer in economic balance, that everyone deserves their fair share of funds for doing benign work.
+I am currently looking for part-time or full-time employment in this or a related area.

 -----------------------------------------------------------------